Johanpmeert/PrintBitcoinPaperWallet/README.md

 Create Bitcoin paper wallet, Segwit format using SecureRandom

 Using AWT displays a freshly generated Segwit style bitcoin address (Private and Public public key and Bitcoin address).

 Let's you print it double sided so you can fold it and keep your Private key secure.
+Or you can copy the keys/addresses to the Clipboard.

-Fold it on twice on the black line.
+Fold it twice: first the right side on the short line, then again on the long line.
+In this way both sides of the Private key (in writing and in QR code) are shielded from direct view through the paper.
+The shielding is different every time you generate a new address.

 ![alt text](https://github.com/Johanpmeert/PrintBitcoinPaperWallet/blob/master/front.png?raw=true)